jorgeyanesdiez/HueUpdater/README.md

 This application manages that lamp.

-The current version connects to a Jenkins instance and a TeamCity instance, and aggregates the status values to determine the light color.
+The current version connects to a Jenkins instance and aggregates the status values to determine the light color.

 Depending on a defined schedule and a calendar, it then turns the lamp on/off, and sets the light color accordingly.